Published byDr. Rosa Ma. Montezuma : February 6, 2026.

 Technology and diagnostics

-- ✅ Complete digital diagnosis: digital X-rays, 3D tomography (CBCT) or, at least, panoramic X-ray in the same clinic.
+- ✅ Complete digital diagnosis: digital radiographs, 3D tomography (CBCT) or at least panoramic X-ray in the same clinic.

-- ✅ Intraoral scanner / clinical photography to plan treatments and document the “before and after.”
+- ✅ Intraoral scanner / clinical photography for treatment planning and “before and after” documentation.

 - ✅ Well-integrated dental laboratory (ideally own or digital) for crowns and veneers in fewer visits.